AndrewCopeland/conjur-api-java/README.md

 4. Follow the steps outlined [here](https://www.jetbrains.com/help/idea/library.html) for information on how to add JAR files into the new app's project files using Intellij and [here](https://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.wst.webtools.doc.user%2Ftopics%2Ftwplib.html) for Eclipse

 ## Configuration
-Once the setup steps have been successfully run, we will now define the environment variables needed to make the connection between the new app and Conjur.
-The best way to do so is by setting environment variables.
-In Conjur (both OSS and DAP), environment variables are mapped to configuration variables by prepending `CONJUR_` to the all-caps name of the configuration variable.
-For example, `appliance_url` is `CONJUR_APPLIANCE_URL`, `account` is `CONJUR_ACCOUNT` etc.

-_NOTE:_ For ways to set credentials (for `CONJUR_AUTHN_LOGIN` and `CONJUR_AUTHN_API_KEY` environment variables ONLY) in the app instead of environment variables, see the [Authorization Examples](#authorization-examples) section below.

 The following environment variables need to be included in the apps runtime environment in order use the Conjur API:
 ```bash
 # The conjur appliance url.